ryansalerno/woocommerce-cnvrsn-trckng/docs/all-hooks-and-filters.md

 This allows you to [add custom events](adding-a-custom-event.md#2-add-the-event-to-an-integration) to an integration, or conditionally remove events that might be checked in the settings but undesirable in some specific situation.

 Regardless of what you add in this single filter, only *globally supported events* (☝️) will actually end up surviving.

+### `cnvrsn_trckng_active_events`
+**Parameter:** `$enabled_events` (array of slugs => 1)

+Typically, active events follow the plugin's settings, and only events that are enabled inside at least one active integration will fire.
+If you're trying to force an event that isn't attached to an existing integration to fire, you can slide it in here.

 ***